integrativesoft/lara/README.md

 - Create a class that implements the interface 'IPage'
 - Call LaraUI.Publish(...) to make your page available

+Lara uses async/await to allow for high server throughput.
+If you're new to these, simply follow the examples that return 'Task.CompletedTask' at the end.

 Source code example:

 ```csharp